IBM/aspera-cli/README.erb.md

 # BUGS
 This is a sample code only, dont expect full capabilities.
 This code is not supported by IBM/Aspera.
 You can contact the author.

+If you get message: "OpenSSH keys only supported if ED25519 is available" this means that you do not have ruby support for ED25519 SSH keys.
+You may either install the suggested Gems, or remove your ed25519 key to solve the issue.

 # TODO
 * remove rest and oauth and use ruby standard gems: